Exceptional point in a coupled Swanson system: Introduction

-Potential appearance in a wide range of physical problems like those in optical and condensed matter models, coupled cavity problems and photonics where high resolution control of optical gain and loss is possible \cite{mir}, has sparked interest in systems exhibiting EPs.
+Potential appearance in a wide range of physical problems like those in optical and condensed matter models, coupled cavity problems and photonics where high resolution control of optical gain and loss is possible, has sparked interest in systems exhibiting EPs \cite{mir, dow}.
 In particular, observations of phase transitions and occurrence of EPs as a three-state coalescence in optical trimers \cite{jin}, wherein a linear chain of three coupled cavities are connected in an array to have an inbuilt $\mathcal{PT}$-symmetry with adjustable control parameters \cite{fel}, reflect presence of EPs and crossing of it as coupling parameters are varied \cite{xue}.
 Direct coupling of cavities has led to research in $\mathcal{PT}$-induced enhanced nonlinear characteristics \cite{ram, du} where the behaviour around the EP provides insights to the sensitive coupling dependence at a specific degenerate point.
 Apart from studies in optical trimer structure \cite{dua, suc1, li, suc2}, works have also been reported for optical dimer involving two coupled cavities \cite{bay, rak} and coupled optical parametric oscillators \cite{roy}.
+Realization of EPs in other systems include cooling of qubits and interacting oscillators \cite{riv}.
+Although not of direct concern to the spirit of the present work, it may be worthwhile to note that since EPs induce quickest transfer of dissipative energy, they have potential relevance in optimal cooling of qubits \cite{part}.
 Very recently, the Hopfield-Bogoliubov matrix has been explored to demonstrate the feasibility of EPs for wide subcases of the controlling discriminant \cite{xie}.
+The singularities at EPs often reveal abnormal topological structures as observed experimentally \cite{den} especially in connection with the topological structures of a Riemann surface \cite{ryu}.
+The phase diagrams often help to classify the behavior of the system into different phases that are dependent on the class of external parameters.
+It is interesting to point out that recent works \cite{zhong} have focused on the Riemann surfaces for the real and imaginary components of the eigenvalues enabling one to track the $\mathcal{PT}$ phases.
+Curved lines of EPs are found to separate the different phases.
+With the variation of the parameter the behavior of the system undergo changes because of the trajectory variation in the parameter space.